obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.6.0

-An item's transform has been changed.
+A scene item's transform has been changed.

 **Response Items:**